PopaVadim/Active-Directory-Home-Lab/README.md

 <br />
 <br/>

 <b>I created a Diagram for our Organization Active Directory where we can see the structure of our Company.
-Later we can add other objects inside of our Organizational Units like servers, workstations, printers, applications and file shares and assign them with security policies. </b><br /> <br />
+Later we can add other objects inside of our Organizational Units like servers, workstations, printers, applications, and file shares and assign them with security policies. </b><br /> <br />